hasancse91/Android-Splash-Screen-Implementation/02. Splash Screen in Good Way/README.md

 }
 ```

 We have no `xml` layout file for Splash screen.
 That's why I didn't call `setContentView()` method.
 When this activity will be called then firstly load a UI from this Activity's `theme`.
 We have set the `theme` of this activity from manifest file.
-We spefified in custom theme file about the UI background.
+We specified in custom theme file about the UI background.
 So when our App will start then it'll show the background (or background color and app logo) from custom them and then `onCreate()` method will be called.
 Then `MainActivity` will be started by calling `startActivity()` method.
 After that, `finish()` will be called to destry `SplashScreenActivity`.

 If you don't set the custom theme from manifest you may face the weird blank page problem before showing your Splash screen.
 Because, at that time your App can't show anything from your theme before calling `onCreate()` method.
 When your app is cleaned from recent used app list, then it will be launched as `cold boot`.
 It may takes a few seconds to call `onCreate()`.
 In this time your app show nothing but a blank page.
 You can check it from the first project of this repo (the worst implementation one).